 The Tower is gorgeous inside as well.
 You need a ticket to take the elevator to the top but if you go by stair you’ll find the curved walls adorned in storytelling murals.
 Beautified as part of a New Deal art project, it took 25 painters and 19 assistants to complete.
 Today the themes are noted for their historical significance but when first unveiled many thought the depictions of a robber, department store, and life on the wharf were too left-leaning.
 Lucky for us they survived the ‘controversy.’

-There’s lots more to see and do and taste in San Francisco.
+There’s lots more to see and do and taste in the Coit Tower Stairs area.

 You might consider: